solana-developers/emoji-exchange/README.md

 # emoji-exchange
-Demo application for presenting a Solana counting program
+Demo of a Solana dApp!

 ![](emoji_exchange.jpg)